 Examples of airborne allergens include dust mites, pollen, pet dander, and mold.
 These can cause eczema symptoms to flare up.

 To avoid this, keep your home clean.
 Regularly dust your furniture and vacuum the areas.
-Replace and wash your beddings once a week.
-You also might want to think about ditching the carpets and stick with normal floors instead.
+Replace and wash your bedding once a week.
+You also might want to think about ditching the carpets and sticking with normal floors instead.
 If your allergies appear, ask your doctor for antihistamines.
 Did you know that early exposure to allergens can help overcome them?

 6. Fabrics